basic-web-components/basic-web-components/packages/basic-modes/README.md

 If the list has no selection, the last item will be selected.

   **Kind**: instance method of <code>[Modes](#Modes)</code>.
 Defined by <code>[SingleSelection](../basic-component-mixins/docs/SingleSelection.md)</code> mixin.
-<a name="TargetInCollective+target"></a>

-### modes.target : <code>HTMLElement</code>
-Gets/sets the current target of the component.

-Set this to point to another element.
-That target element will be implicitly added to the component's collective.
-That is, the component and its target will share responsibility for handling keyboard events.

-You can set this property yourself, or you can use the ContentFirstChildTargetMixin mixin to automatically set the target to the component's first child.

-  **Kind**: instance property of <code>[Modes](#Modes)</code>.
-Defined by <code>[TargetInCollective](../basic-component-mixins/docs/TargetInCollective.md)</code> mixin.